adonisjs/v6-docs/content/docs/database/introduction.md

+---
+summary: Available options for SQL libraries and ORMs in AdonisJS applications.
+---

 # SQL and ORMs

 SQL databases are popular for storing the application's data in persistent storage.
 You can use any libraries and ORMs to make SQL queries inside an AdonisJS application.